It’s like déjà-vu.

 So, if you fit into the latter category, how do you start deciding how to split your portfolio assets of bonds, stocks and cash?

 Conventional wisdom says that how much risk you take depends on how old you are.
 The consensus is that as you get older, you need safer investments because you’ve less time to recoup the losses.

-What if you’re a millionaire pensioner already on a good income with the intent of passing your investments on to your grandchildren with years of investing ahead of them?
+What if you’re a millionaire pensioner already on a good income intending to pass your investments on to your grandchildren who have years of investing ahead of them?